meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![pcb-power_NC.png](_figures/pcb-power_NC.png)

 The top non conductive cover of the PCB is enriched with a diagram printed in photographic paper, glued and punctured using a needle.
-The related PDF containing more than one diagram to cover nine pcb, is stored in the following folder :
+The related PDF containing more than one diagram to cover nine pcbs, is stored in the following folder :

 -  PCB.PRINT.Stickers/motors_hub_driver-sticker-pcb-power.pdf